r4victor/tenthousandmeters/content/blog/python_bts_03.md

     /* Initialized to PyEval_EvalFrameDefault(). */
     _PyFrameEvalFunction eval_frame;

-    // see `atexit` module
+    // See `atexit` module
     void (*pyexitfunc)(PyObject *);
     PyObject *pyexitmodule;

     uint64_t tstate_next_unique_id;

-  	// see `warnings` module
+  	// See `warnings` module
     struct _warnings_runtime_state warnings;

-  	// a list of audit hooks, see sys.addaudithook
+  	// A list of audit hooks, see sys.addaudithook
     PyObject *audit_hooks;

 #if _PY_NSMALLNEGINTS + _PY_NSMALLPOSINTS > 0
-    // small integers are preallocated in this array so that they can be shared
+    // Small integers are preallocated in this array so that they can be shared.
-  	// the default range is [-5, 256]
+  	// The default range is [-5, 256]
     PyLongObject* small_ints[_PY_NSMALLNEGINTS + _PY_NSMALLPOSINTS];
 #endif